hainguyendtx/Customer-Sales-Analysis---eCommerce/README.md

 •	Payment Service Providers: Ensuring smooth and secure payment processing is essential for minimizing cart abandonment and maximizing revenue conversion.

 •  Customers: Understanding customer behavior and preferences is crucial for driving revenue growth.
 Customers are key stakeholders as their purchasing decisions directly impact revenue generation.

+•  Sales Team: Play a pivotal role in driving revenue and maintaining customer relationships, and the executive leadership, who oversee strategic decision-making and set the overall direction of the organization.

 # Ask
-Business task: Implement a comprehensive sales and marketing strategy to increase revenue and drive sales growth.
+Business task: Implement a comprehensive sales and marketing strategy to increase revenue and drive sales growth, and to unlock sales insights that are not visible before for sales team for decision support.

 Analysis question: The three question below will guide the future marketing program.

 1. Which demographic segment (age group or gender) contributes the most to overall revenue, and how does their purchasing behavior differ from other segments?
-2. How do seasonal variations in purchasing behavior differ across demographic segments, and what are the implications for marketing and sales strategies?
+2. How do seasonal fluctuations affect revenue generation across demographic segments, and what implications do they have for marketing and sales strategies?
 3. What impact do different payment methods have on revenue generation, and how can this information be leveraged to optimize the checkout experience?

 # Preparation